kbaseincubator/kbase-github-pages-theme/index.md

 ## About the project

-Just the Docs is &copy; 2017-2019 by [Patrick Marsceill](http://patrickmarsceill.com).
+KBase Github Pages Theme ...

 ### License

-Just the Docs is distributed by an [MIT license](https://github.com/pmarsceill/just-the-docs/tree/master/LICENSE.txt).
+KBase Github Pages Theme is distributed by a [KBase License](https://github.com/kbaseIncubator/kbase-githug-pages-theme/tree/master/LICENSE.md).

 ### Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-Read more about becoming a contributor in [our GitHub repo](https://github.com/pmarsceill/just-the-docs#contributing).
+Read more about becoming a contributor in [our GitHub repo](https://github.com/kbaseIncubator/kbase-githug-pages-theme/just-the-docs#contributing).

 ### Code of Conduct

-Just the Docs is committed to fostering a welcoming community.
+KBase Github Pages Theme is committed to fostering a welcoming community.

-[View our Code of Conduct](https://github.com/pmarsceill/just-the-docs/tree/master/CODE_OF_CONDUCT.md) on our GitHub repository.
+[View our Code of Conduct](https://github.com/kbaseIncubator/kbase-githug-pages-theme/tree/master/CODE_OF_CONDUCT.md) on our GitHub repository.